enten/angular-universal/README.md

 ## Build

-Run `ng build` to build the project for production.
+Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 Run `node dist/app/server/main.js` to start application built.